VentGrey/VentGrey/README.md

 * The popular mindset of "Customers don't care how you did it, they care that software just works" is precisely what's making us drown in bugs.
 * Frameworks are becoming developer friendly but machine agressive.
 * "We have too much memory nowadays", "We have massive storage" are just excuses for people who can't build efficient software.
-* Static binaries are bloated
-* Not caring about performance/speed makes you a bad programmer.
+* Not caring about performance makes you a bad programmer.
 ---